 ADX indicator EURGBP

-So, in this case, it’s, a daily forex chart, and so this might be used for swing trading rather than for intraday trading, and it’s very unusual to see an indicator where clearly the trend is down and yet the line is going up and then clearly the line is going up, but the trend is going down.
+In this case, it’s a daily forex chart, and this might be used for swing trading rather than for intraday trading.
+It’s very unusual to see an indicator where clearly the trend direction is down and yet the ADX line is going up and conversely the ADX line is going up, but the trend direction is going down.

-Here at the EURGBP chart we have two great opportunities to make some great pips!
-First we have stable bullish trend from the first crossover, and this trend continues all the way to the top of the chart.
+Herewith the EURGBP chart we have two great opportunities to make some great pips!
+First, we have a stable bullish trend from the first crossover and this trend continues all the way to the top of the chart.
 There is another even quicker opportunity later on.
 The bearish trend is very strong, and we could keep the trade until another crossover at the very bottom.

-It’s, a little strange looking and you might have to get used to it.
-But again it’s possible for these two to either go in the same direction or for them to go on opposite directions, like here.
+It is a little strange looking and you might have to get used to it.
+But again it’s possible for these two to either go in the same direction or for them to go in the opposite direction, as shown here.